Change Request Policy

 Percentage Variance = 5%

-Next Step: this is OK to process through Accounts Payable without a Change Order as it is within 10% of the specific dollar range and this is the lower CAP amount.
+Next Step: this is OK to process through Accounts Payable without a Change Request as it is within 10% of the specific dollar range and this is the lower CAP amount.

 Example #3